Types of Gable Roof

 A roofer can install solar panels on a gable roof without using brackets if the pitch isn’t too steep (greater than 40°).

 1. Simple to Set Up

-The shape and model of a gable roof are straightforward.
+The shape and model of a gable roof, highlighting the roof gables, are straightforward.
 As a result, this roof is simple to build and does not take a long time.
 This roof can also be customized to fit the style of your home.
 You can change the angle of the roof to suit your needs.

 2. Installation Is Less Expensive

 Aside from being simple to install, a gable roof also has a low cost of installation.
 The structure of this roofing material is quite simple, which makes it easy to install and reduces the costs associated with installing this roof.